 Bat condos and mini-condos are large structures that can potentially house thousands of bats.
 They are costly and time consuming to build but can house large colonies of bats (more than 6,000 in a full-sized condo).
 Bat condos may be considered when there are large bat colonies being evicted from a building or for wildlife and restoration projects.
 If you are considering building a bat condo, contact your local community bat program to discuss options.

 There are many different designs, including ‘mini condos’, and ‘bat motels’.
 You can find basic mini-condo plans here.
 In BC, where climate is colder, the designs should be modified to partially close chambers to trap air and thus increase roosting temperatures.
 Decreasing gap size between roosting boards will also help trap warm moist air when bats are roosting as a group.
 Additionally, creating purposeful gaps between exterior boards or planks during construction can increase the variety of microclimates created for bats in the structure.
 Some modifications used in Kitimat can be found here (simple, modified).

 Single chamber bat boxes are not recommended in BC as they do not offer a variety of microclimates.
-Small bat-boxes are usually 40 cm wide and 60 cm high.
+These boxes are often small, usually 40 cm wide and 60 cm high.
 They have only one chamber, providing a roost space for up to 50 bats.
 They do not support large colonies and must be mounted on a building.
-You can download plans to build a single-chambered bat-house here: Single chamber bat box.
+You can download plans to build a single-chambered bat box here: Single chamber bat box.

-There is still much to learn about successful bats houses in BC.
-Try experimenting by putting bat-houses in different locations, or staining one and not the other.
+There is still much to learn about successful bat boxes in BC.
+Try experimenting by putting bat boxes in different locations, or staining one and not the other.
 Please share the information with us about what worked and what didn’t.
-Better yet, register your bat-house and be part of our interesting and valuable research.
-Remember, it is just as important to report bat-houses that were not successful in attracting bats as those that were.
+Better yet, register your bat box and be part of our interesting and valuable research.
+Remember, it is just as important to report bat boxes that were not successful in attracting bats as those that were.